marketrock/hello-world/README.md

 # hello-world

-Amature coder
+Amateur coder

-Changes were made by amature coder to see how changes are made.
+Changes were made by amateur coder to see him make changes.